A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: LLM Based Open-Domain Dialogue Systems

 \subsubsection{Enhancing Dialogue with External Knowledge}

-Adolphs et al. (\cite{adolphs2021reason}) developed the Knowledge to Response (K2R) model, focusing on factual accuracy.
-K2R first generates knowledge sequences relevant to the dialogue context and then integrates this knowledge to synthesize the final response.
-Izacard and Grave (\cite{izacard2020leveraging}) developed the Fusion-in-Decoder (FiD) model, integrating generative models with passage retrieval.
-FiD encodes a question and multiple retrieved passages independently, concatenating each passage with the question for decoding, which facilitates the synthesis of information from various passages.
+The integration of external knowledge sources has emerged as a key direction in hybrid dialogue systems.
+Adolphs et al. \cite{adolphs2021reason} proposed the Knowledge to Response (K2R) model, which first generates knowledge sequences relevant to the dialogue context and then integrates this knowledge during response generation.
+This two-stage process enables the model to maintain factual accuracy while producing contextually appropriate responses.
+Izacard and Grave \cite{izacard2020leveraging} developed the Fusion-in-Decoder (FiD) model, implementing independent encoding of questions and multiple retrieved passages before concatenated decoding, facilitating efficient information synthesis from diverse sources.

-Expanding on the concept of retrieval augmentation, Xu et al. (\cite{xu2021beyond}) focus on the dynamics of long-term conversation.
-They explore Retrieval-Augmented Generative Models, characterized by their approach to integrating conversation context and model mechanics: